 8. By growing your own garlic, you just might eat more garlic!
 If you eat garlic on a regular basis, it may provide you with important health benefits.
 Garlic has been used as medicine for thousands of years and it is still regularly prescribed, either as food or in supplement form, for a wide array of ailments.
 Garlic is considered possibly effective for: certain types of cancer; high blood pressure; and several fungal conditions including ringworm and athlete’s foot.
 For more detailed information on the health effects of garlic, see this article by the National Institute of Health.

 9. Having your own garlic patch has many health benefits: It helps you eat more fresh food as you decide what kinds of fertilizers and pesticides come in contact with your food.
-It save you money at the grocery store.
-Growing garlic in your garden gives you a new appreciation for nature, when you can have the opportunity to see how garlic grows.
+It saves you money at the grocery store.
+Growing garlic in your garden gives you a new appreciation for nature when you can have the opportunity to see how garlic grows.
 Growing Garlic may also stimulate many new interests.
 You may want to learn more about botany and nutrition.
 Growing garlic also gives you the opportunity to give back to your community.
-If you have an abundant garlic bulbs, you might give these bulbs to the local soup kitchen or food bank.
+If you have abundant garlic bulbs, you might give these bulbs to the local soup kitchen or food bank.
 Growing garlic can be a great time to create memories with your children, memories that can last a lifetime.
-Growing garlic can lead to new skills, and knowledge for you and your family.
+Growing garlic can lead to new skills and knowledge for you and your family.
 For more information, see this article by Harvard Medical School.

-5 Reasons to Try Foodscaping Your Lawn
+Foodscaping Your Lawn

 Jere Folgert is the owner of GroEat Garlic Farm in Bozeman, Montana.
 GroEat Farm is a small, sustainable family farm located in the beautiful Hyalite Foothills, in the shadows of the Gallatin Mountain Range.
 The hardneck varieties that they grow on their farm flourish, due to the combination of the cold winters, temperate summers, moist spring, and the dynamic alluvial soils, washed down from the Gallatin Range.